faylward/viralrecall/README.md

 *.full_annot.tsv:        A full annotation table of the predicted ORFs.

-*.prophage.annot.tsv:    An annotation of only the viral regions (only present if some viral regions found)
+*.vregion.annot.tsv:    An annotation of only the viral regions (only present if some viral regions found)

 *summary.tsv             Summary statistics for the predicted viral regions.